volver al blog

 3. are you paying more for credits than you need?

-Clay's pricing tiers have changed multiple times. some teams are on legacy plans that made sense two years ago but don't anymore. others bought the enterprise plan for features they never use.
+Clay's pricing tiers have changed multiple times. some teams are on legacy plans that made sense two years ago but don't anymore. others bought the enterprise plan for features they never use. with Clay's March 2026 pricing overhaul, this check matters more than ever.

-pull up your billing page. compare your monthly credit burn against your plan allocation. if you're consistently using 40% of what you pay for, you're overpaying. if you're hitting limits every month and buying overages, you might need a different tier - or better table efficiency.
+pull up your billing page. compare your monthly credit burn against your plan allocation. if you're consistently using 40% of what you pay for, you're overpaying. if you're hitting limits every month and buying overages, you might need a different tier, or better table efficiency.

 4. do you understand the vendor lock-ins?